Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 #### Configuring Leaderboard Widget

 Once you click on **Leaderboard**, you will have to input your own query statement such as `select * from evaluation_9610091`.
-Remember, 9610091 should be replaced with your own personal evaluation Id.
+Remember, 9610091 should be replaced with your own evaluation Id.
 To view all the columns available, click **Refresh Columns**.

 <img style="width: 80%;" src="/assets/images/configure_leaderboard_widget.png">